All women in our congregation are members of Presbyterian Women. We invite you to join one of our Bible studies.

 Presbyterian Women (PW) has a strong presence at PHPC and is open to women of all ages and stages of life because everyone has something unique to offer.
 Part of PW’s purpose has always been “to build an inclusive, caring community of women who strengthen the Presbyterian Church (U.S.A.) and witness to the promise of God’s kingdom.”

-We gather in circles…this year by Zoom…for Bible study, fellowship and outreach.
+We gather for Bible study, fellowship and outreach.
 Meetings are once a month, September through May, on the second Monday morning and evening and on Tuesday morning of that same week.
-When things change, we will be able to meet in person again.

 Contact DeLane Zipper, PW Moderator, for other PW information: